-The ownership of economic demand response resources was highly concentrated in 2016 and 2017.
-Table 6-8 shows the average hourly HHI for each month and the average hourly HHI for 2016 and 2017.
+The ownership of economic demand response resources was highly concentrated in the first three months of 2017 and 2018.
+Table 6-8 shows the average hourly HHI for each month and the average hourly HHI for January 1, 2017 through March 31, 2018.
 Table 6-8 also lists the share of reductions provided by, and the share of credits claimed by the four largest parent companies in each year.
-In 2017, 85.8 percent of all economic DR reductions and 84.1 percent of economic DR revenue were attributable to the four largest parent companies.
-The HHI for economic demand response decreased 60 points, 0.8 percent, from 7658 in 2016 to 7599 in 2017.
+In the first three months of 2018, 95.1 percent of all economic DR reductions and 91.2 percent of economic DR revenue were attributable to the four largest parent companies.
+The HHI for economic demand response decreased 33 points, 0.4 percent, from 7598 in the first three months of 2017 to 7565 in the first three months of 2018.